 Allergic Reactions

-If you find any of these, seek the assistance of a specialist right away.
+If you notice any of these, seek veterinary help right away.

 Obesity

-Like humans, guinea pigs are likely to be overweight and can also suffer extreme diabetes if they eat too many sugary foods.
+Like humans, guinea pigs can become overweight and suffer from diabetes if they eat too many sugary foods.
+Make sure your guinea pig limits fruit intake to prevent obesity.

 Kidney Problems

-Calcium is essential in promoting strong bones and teeth, but it is much less important when your guinea pig is fully mature.
+Calcium is essential for strong bones and teeth, but it’s less important once your guinea pig is fully mature.

 Final Thoughts